 “It wasn’t too big of a deal,” Snyder said.
 “But since they’re giving me a new one, it’s kind of cool.”

 Rio de Janeiro spent about $12 billion to organize the games, which were plagued by cost-cutting, poor attendance and reports of bribes and corruption linked to the building of some Olympic-related facilities.

 Nine months later, many of the venues are empty and have no tenants or income — with the maintenance costs dumped on the federal government.
 In addition to the issues with the medals, which featured the Rio and Olympic logos, the local organizing committee still owes creditors about $30 million

-Greg Massialas, a national coach for the U.S. fencing team in Rio, said in a message to AP that the silver medal his son, Alex, won is damage free.
-He added that he hasn't heard about any issues with other American fencers.
+Greg Massialas, a national coach for the U.S. fencing team in Rio, said in a message to The Associated Press that the silver medal son Alex won is damage free.
+He added that he hasn’t heard about any issues with other American fencers.